Kulharia, Khagaria district

+Angika is the language which is still widely spoken in Kulharia.
 The main occupation of the people of Kulharia is agriculture.
 Other occupations include fishing, livestock rearing, and small businesses.
-The village has three government primary schools, two government middle schools, and two government high schools, which provide a good education for the children of the village.
-There are also a number of private institutions in the village, which offer additional educational opportunities.
+The village has three government primary schools including MV Kulharia school which is one of the oldest schools in the State.
+It was started by the Department of Education in 1918.
+It also has two more government middle schools, and two government high schools.
+The village has a post office and a bank.